pabloinsente/sf_for_beh_ss/README.md

 **Author**: Pablo Caceres
 **Contact**: pcaceres@wisc.edu

 Research in the behavioral and social sciences (B&SS) is **increasingly relying on complex computational procedures**.
 Nonetheless, researchers in the B&SS usually have **little formal training** in software development in the context of scientific computing.
-This situation limits researchers ability to produce data processing pipelines that are **reproducible, reusable, reliable, maintainable, extensible, and shareable** with the wider scientific community.
+This situation limits researchers' ability to produce data processing pipelines that are **reproducible, reusable, reliable, maintainable, extensible, and shareable** with the wider scientific community.
 Introducing a **set of practices and tools from software development** can significantly help to alleviate this situation and improve the long-term sustainability of research that relies on heavy computation.

-In this talk, I provide a **selection of practices and tools** requiring relatively **low effort** in exchange of **high impact** on improving researchers computational workflows.
-I also provide a **minimal example** illustrating the application of this simple principles in a end-to-end data analysis project.
+In this talk, I provide a **selection of practices and tools** requiring relatively **low effort** in exchange of **high impact** on improving researchers' computational workflows.
+I also provide a **minimal example** illustrating the application of these simple principles in an end-to-end data analysis project.

 ## Getting started

-In this tutorial we will reproduce the contents of this repo ste-by-step.
-Therefore, it is recommended to create a directory to host both the `sf_for_beh_ss` repo and your own reproduction.
+In this tutorial, we will reproduce the contents of this repo step-by-step.
+Therefore, it is recommended to create a directory to host both the `sf_for_beh_ss` repo and your reproduction.
 To do this, run in the command line:

 ```Git
 # make the directory